 The first step is to be aware of what it is you owe money for.
 You'll do this by gathering your arrival documents into one place.

-In most cases if you’re a small business, you’ll be receiving invoices directly from each of your vendors so you only have one arrival document to note, but if you have multiple departments that are responsible for creating purchase orders (POs) or receiving the goods once delivered from the vendors, be sure to coordinate with them to ensure you have all the documentation from them as well.
+In most cases if you're a small business, you'll be receiving invoices directly from each of your vendors so you only have one arrival document to note, but if you have multiple departments, or an accounts payable department, that is responsible for creating purchase orders (POs) or receiving the goods once delivered from the vendors, be sure to coordinate with them to ensure you have all the documentation from them as well.

 Step 2: Review the Invoice